0xSero/partisia-docs/docs/node-operations/delegated-staking.md

 4. Locate the offer you wish to retract from.
 In the **Amount** column click on the "Retract" icon
 5. Write the amount of MPC tokens you wish to retract

+!!! success

     Your tokens should now be back into to your account.
 If this does not happen, the tokens are in use by a node service.
-Then go to the [next section](#how-to-retract-delegated-mpc-tokens-locked-to-a-node-service)
+    To retract your tokens follow the steps in the [next section](#how-to-retract-delegated-mpc-tokens-locked-to-a-node-service)

 ### How to retract delegated MPC tokens locked to a node service